CIT Bank No Penalty CD Review 2023

 Savings Builder Account

-The Premier High-Yield Savings Account also has a $100 minimum-opening deposit.
-With this account, you earn a lower (but still competitive) APY but there’s one difference – you don’t have to maintain a minimum balance or make additional deposits to your account regularly to qualify for that rate.
+The Savings Builder account also has a $100 minimum opening deposit.
+With this account, you earn an APY that’s a bit lower than the Savings Connect account, but still highly competitive.
+There’s one difference — you don’t have to maintain a minimum balance or make additional deposits to your account regularly to qualify for that rate.

-This account and the Savings Builder Account can be used for short-term goals, such as saving for a vacation or an emergency fund, or long-term goals like buying a home.
+This account and the Savings Connect account can be used for short-term goals, such as saving for a vacation or an emergency fund, or long-term goals like buying a home.

 Money Market Account